azer/go-choo-starter/README.md

 ```

 `develop` watches your code (Go, JS and CSS) and applies changes immediately.
 If you don't need that, you can run `make start` and `make stop` commands.
 You should use these two commands when you're not actively changing your code.

+### Coding

+* Create UI components under `ui/components/` folder and route them at `ui/app.js`
+* Create API endpoints at `server/api.go` like the example there.
+* Use `make go-get` to fetch dependencies when you have new dependencies in the backend.
+* Any file under `./public` directory will be online at same path.
+* Run `make build` to build everything.
+Run `make go-build` and `make ui-build` to build each separately.
+* Run `make clean` to clean everything.
+Run `make go-clean` and `make ui-clean` to clean each separately.

+### Todo

+* Caching is not done yet.
+I'm still experimenting that part.